pengxiangli666/pengxiangli666/README.md

 ## Hi there, I am Pengxiang(Alex) Li 👋

 I am a graduate of the South Carolina School of Computer Engineering, Class of 2024 with honors.
+USC Computer engineering master.

 ## 🔭 What I'm currently working on
 - Full-stack engineering intern at Go Big